Propaganda in the Mexican drug war: Other means of psychological warfare

-Some types of psychological warfare include closing of public establishments, roadblocks and threats to public officials.
-Society is always aware of the drug cartels presence, in places where many Americans may feel safe like in schools and medical clinics.
+Some types of psychological warfare include closing of public establishments, roadblocks, and threats to public officials.
+Society is always aware of the drug cartels' presence, even in places where the expectation is to feel safe like in schools and medical clinics.
 Another way used to put fear into the Mexican people are unexpected roadblocks.
 It stops people like the military and the police from taking control of traffic that may as well be controlled by drug cartels.
 The fear that is put into the Mexican people leads to a decreased number of people putting effort into stopping the drug cartels, since most are too scared to do so.
 The people living through the Mexican drug war are living through constant insecurity, causing significant psychological toll on these individuals.
 Another part of the psychological toll on the people is the lack of freedom of speech.
 If an individual expresses themselves in a way that drug cartels would not appreciate, as for example writing about their secret actions, their life and the life of all their loved ones will be at risk.
-The ways of the Mexican people are extremely affected by this issue since it's a big part of everyday life.
+The ways of the Mexican people are extremely affected by this issue since it is a big part of everyday life.
 The culture changes significantly as well since many Mexicans live in constant fear, unable to operate some customs that was previously the way of life.

-Maybe the actions that most damage the minds of the Mexican people are attacks on public properties with large human occupations.
+The actions that most affect the Mexican people are attacks on public spaces with a large presence of bystanders.
 Other than the physical damage, even more people are frightened and damaged psychologically.
-The goal of these different types of psychological attacks, is to limit discussion of the drug cartels in mainstream society, make people fear them, and finally to decrease citizens time outside the home.
+The goal of these different types of psychological attacks is to limit discussion of the drug cartels in mainstream society, make people fear them, and to decrease the time citizens spend outside the home.

-Naturally, the cartels most targeted group - journalists, have been influenced by sheer fear.
-In 2008, 95 journalists were attacked, 28 killed, 8 missing, and dozens threatened.
+Naturally, the cartels' most targeted group - journalists, have been influenced by fears of reprisals.
+In 2008, 95 journalists were attacked, 28 killed, 8 missing, and dozens more threatened.

 Cartels also use bribes and extortion as a means to keeping their business running.
-They use the motto "plata o plomo" meaning silver or lead.
-Give them money and protection or face death.
-Kidnappings have become an extortion scheme.
-Many cartels charge a war tax within their territory and if someone can't or won't pay the tax, they or a family member is kidnapped until they can pay.
+They use the motto "plata o plomo" meaning silver or lead, creating a situation in which the victim must provide them money for protection or face death.
+Kidnappings have become an extortion scheme, with many cartels charging a war tax within their territory.
+Those who can't or won't pay the tax wil have a family member kidnapped until they can pay.